 Step #9.
 Brushing On the Photo Appropriately:

 Remember that white shows and black hides.
-To see the picture, we just need to use a white brush to paint on this black mask.
-To choose the brush tool, hit on the 'B' button on the keyboard or select from the toolbar on the left side.
+Now Ill just have to add some life to this picture by giving it a bit of a paint job using a white brush to 'draw' on this black mask - sounds a bit weird but just go with it .
+To fire up the brush tool, I hit the 'B' button on the keyboard or select it from the toolbar on the left side.

 Using white as the foreground color, begin painting over the picture.